gy-0/my-final-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Hello, my name is **Yuan Gao**, a Computer Science student at Harbin Engineering University in China.
-I have a solid foundation in CS and have gained valuable experience through my research in the fields of Natural Language Processing and Image Processing.
-I believe that my academic background and hands-on experience will enable me to make meaningful contributions to the field of AI and Machine Learning.
+I have built a strong foundation in CS and gained valuable experience through my research in the fields of Natural Language Processing and Image Processing.
+I believe that my academic background and practical experience will enable me to contribute significantly to the field of AI and Machine Learning.

-I’m the kind of person who is always curious about how different things work.
-Unlike *"typical Chinese students"*, I value critical thinking, creativity, and an entrepreneurial spirit, and I strive to apply these qualities to all aspects of my life.
+I'm a naturally curious individual who enjoys understanding the inner workings of various systems.
+Contrary to the stereotype of a *"typical Chinese student"*, I value critical thinking, creativity, and an entrepreneurial spirit, and I strive to apply these qualities to all aspects of my life.

-In my free time, I enjoy reading, traveling, and playing sports.
-I believe that it is important to maintain a well-rounded perspective, and I am always seeking new experiences and learning opportunities.
+In my leisure time, I relish reading, traveling, and engaging in sports.
+I believe in maintaining a well-rounded perspective and continually seek new experiences and learning opportunities.

-I am excited to share my journey and experiences with you, and I hope to inspire you to pursue your passions and reach for their goals.
+I am thrilled to share my journey and experiences with you, and I hope to inspire you to pursue your passions and strive for your goals.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.